n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

   - A sequence matching "_consonant_,Halant,ZWNJ,_consonant_" must not be tagged for potential `half` substitutions.

-> Note: Half forms are rare in Gurmukhi.
+> Note: Half forms are rare in Gurmukhi text.

 ![Half-form formation](/images/gurmukhi/half-formation.png)